HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

-This section outlines important definitions, interpretations, and requirements common to all US Core actors used in this guide.
+This section outlines requirements and recommendations for mCODE participants.
 The conformance verbs - SHALL or MUST, SHOULD, and MAY - are defined in [FHIR Conformance Rules](http://hl7.org/fhir/R4/conformance-rules.html).

 ### mCODE Participant Roles

 Two roles for **mCODE Participants** are defined:

 * **mCODE Data Sender** - a participant in exchange of mCODE data who provides mCODE data in response to a data query or autonomously pushes mCODE data to an mCODE receiver.
 The data sender does not have to be the originator of the data it possesses.
+The data sender role is similar to a [US Core Responder](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data sent is not assumed to be a response to a query.
 * **mCODE Data Receiver** - a participant in exchange of mCODE data who accepts mCODE data from an mCODE Data Sender.

-US Core defines two actors, US Core Requestor and US Core Responder, which are highly suggestive of a "pull" architecture (initiated by requestor, answered by responder).
-In mCODE, we use the terms Receiver and Sender, which are more neutral with respect to push and pull (a Sender may initiate an exchange).
-However, for all practical purposes, there is an equivalence between Requestor/Receiver and Responder/Sender.
+The data receiver may receive data as part of a predetermined workflow, or initiate the exchange via a query or on a regular basis via subscription.
+The receiver role is similar to a [US Core Requestor](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data does not have to be explicitly requested.

-Currently, the mCODE Implementation Guide provides CapabilityStatements and documentation only for "pull" architectures.
-Participants implementing a different architecture MUST follow the conformance requirements in this Implementation Guide **except** for those specifically identified as applying pull architectures.
+This IG currenty only provides CapabilityStatements and documentation for "pull" (query-response) architectures, however, regardless how exchanges occur, all participants MUST follow the conformance requirements in this IG, **except** those specifically identified as applying only to pull architectures.

 ### "MUST" Requirements for Conformance